avigewirtz/avigewirtz.github.io-/make/makefiles.md

 2. Keep track of which object files (`.o`) are affected by the changes to the source files.
 3. Run the commands to rebuild the program, in the correct order.

 Even for a small program like `testintmath`, these tasks aren't particularly fun, though they are admittedly manageable.
-As programs grow larger, however, and the web of dependencies grows increasingly complex, thesw tasks quickly spiral out of control.
+As programs grow larger, however, and the web of dependencies grows increasingly complex, these tasks quickly spiral out of control.

 Consider a scenario where you modify header file `A`, which is `#included` in 20 `.c` files.
 To rebuild your program, you'd have to track down each of these `.c` files and recompile them.
 Worse yet, imagine header file `A` is also `#included` in header file `B`.
 You'd then have to also track down each of the `.c` files that `#include` `B` and recompile them as well.